Phyllis Hyman (album): Reissues

 The album was first released on CD in 1996 in Canada by the label Unidisc Music.
 This edition included the full-length version of "Betcha by Golly, Wow" as a bonus track.
 The album's first CD release in the United States was in 1997 via The Right Stuff Records.
 SoulMusic Records released an expanded version of the album in the United Kingdom in 2013 titled The Buddah Years which included four bonus songs recorded during her time with Buddah Records, three of which were originally released on the album Sing a Song.
 In 2015 the label Funkytowngrooves released their own expanded edition in the United States with five bonus tracks.
 The 2021 boxset Old Friend: The Deluxe Collection 1976–1998 included another expanded edition of the album with six bonus tracks, including three songs from the Norman Connors album You Are My Starship.

 Out-takes

 In 1996 RCA records issued the compilation album Loving You, Losing You, The Classic Balladry of Phyllis Hyman, which included a previously unreleased track from the 1977 recording session, "Sounds Like a Love Song".

 Another unreleased song from the album, titled "You're the One", has been released several times over the years.
 It first appeared on the 2002 reissue of You Know How to Love Me.
 It also appeared on the 2015 reissue of the same album and on the 2008 expanded edition of Can't We Fall in Love Again?.
 SoulMusic Records included this song on their 2013 reissue of Phyllis Hyman's debut album and the 2021 box set Old Friend: The Deluxe Collection 1976–1998.

+Reception

+"Loving You – Losing You" received a positive review in Billboard magazine, noting Hyman's "clear, communicative vocal style" which brought "elegance and energy" to the "crossover ballad" with "tasty orchestration".